mariuszKielar/Softwarama-Platform/README.md

 - [ ] Prometheus for metricks.
 - [ ] Grafana for metricks dasboards.
 - [ ] Some backup solution.
 I still need to decide which product to use.
 Initioal workload for the cluster will be my DevOps portfolio website v1, which will be available at softwarama.co.uk .
+Once completed this README.md will be replaced with complete version.